MaltaWebDev/VanillaCalc/README.md

-# calculator
+# Calculator

-Calculator in JavaScript
+Calculator built using JavaScript